Rolling paper: United Kingdom

 According to The Publican, "Low price RYO has seen an astonishing rise of 175% in [2007] as cigarette smokers look for cheaper alternatives and to control the size of their smoke".
 The National Health Service has reported that roll-your-own use has more than doubled since 1990, from 11% to 24%.
 Many of these smokers apparently believe that hand-rolled cigarettes are less harmful than manufactured products, although it is equally possible that the increase is due to the steep rise in prices since the early-1990s to the present day.

 Thailand

 In Thailand, smokers of roll-your-own cigarettes have long outnumbered smokers of manufactured brands.
 A 2008 survey found that 58% of surveyed smokers in Thailand rolled their own cigarettes, compared to just 17% in neighbouring Malaysia.

 New Zealand

-The New Zealand Ministry of Health reported in 2005 that: 'The ratio of roll-your-own to manufactured or tailor-made cigarettes consumed by New Zealanders has risen over (at least) the past decade, perhaps reflecting price differences between these products, and currently approaching 50 percent overall.'
+The New Zealand Ministry of Health reported in 2005 that: "The ratio of roll-your-own to manufactured or tailor-made cigarettes consumed by New Zealanders has risen over (at least) the past decade, perhaps reflecting price differences between these products, and currently approaching 50 percent overall."

-India

-As the prices of cigarettes rise year after year, roll-your-own is becoming a trend among Indian smokers.
-Rolling papers and rolling tobacco are now easily accessible and can be bought at almost any Pan Shops in India.